 consider whether the wire transfers constitute a suspicious transaction.

-(6) Any information obtained by a reporting entity that is an intermediary institution must be maintained by that reporting entity with the wire transfer accompanying the information.
+Any information about the originator obtained by a reporting entity that is an intermediary institution must be provided by that reporting entity to the beneficiary institution as soon as practicable.